SoftwareAG/sagdevops-templates/templates/sag-des-config/README.md

 ## Running as a composite template

-Provision an instance and configuration of a Digital Event Services enabled runime, for example [Integration Server](../sag-is-server/) default instance on Windows.
+Provision an instance and a configuration of a runtime that is enabled for Digital Event Services, for example an [Integration Server](../sag-is-server/) default instance on Windows.

-Provision Digital Event Services into the default Integration Server instance, configure truststore and keystore locations, configure default messaging service to point to the [Universal Messaging realm server](../sag-um-server/) with a username and password, listening at `nsp://umhost:9000`, point it to use the configured keystore and truststore, add a predefined Event Type to a Service Group and configure that group to work with the messaging service:
+Provision Digital Event Services into the default Integration Server instance, configure truststore and keystore locations, configure the default messaging service with a username and a password for Universal Messaging, point the messaging service to the [Universal Messaging realm server](../sag-um-server/) that listens at `nsp://umhost:9000`, configure the messaging sevice to use the specified keystore and truststore, add a predefined digital event type to a service group, and configure that service group to use the messaging service:

  ```bash
  sagcc exec templates composite apply sag-des-config nodes=dev1 \